VRTP Info for RiderCoach / Instructor Applicants -

 Out of State residents - tuition is $1500

 In-State is defined as possessing a valid Virginia operators license for no less than one year (365 days) and residing in Virginia for no less than one year (365 days) entitles you to the in-state tuition fee of $250.
 Copy of Virginia operators license and proof of residence (vehicle, real estate, property tax receipts, etc.) will be required upon application.

 We accept Credit cards, Debit cards, Money orders, and cash.
 Full payment will be requested for each application.
 Tuition is non-refundable.

 Classes may be rescheduled due to weather, low registration, etc.

-The Virginia Rider Training Program and The Motorcycle Safety League of Virginia, Inc. admit students of any gender, race, color, national origin.
+The Virginia Rider Training Program admits students of any gender, race, color, national origin.